DTJF/cmakefbc/_z_ChangeLog.md

 Here's a list of the published versions:

-## cmakefbc-0.4.4 {#SecV-0-4-4}
+## cmakefbc-0.6 {#SecV-0-6}

-- new: Debian package building (src/bin/doc)
+- new: folder debian for Debian package building (src, bin, doc)
+- new: target deb to build Debian packages
+- new: Unix target distclear (to build Debian packages)
 - new: non-versioned install folder share/cmakefbc/Modules
 - new: cmakefbc wrapper script to configure a build tree
+- fix: timestamp for target doc_www
-- fix: tool cmake_fb_deps.bas renamed to cmakefbc_deps.bas
+- fix: renamed cmake_fb_deps.bas --> cmakefbc_deps.bas
-- fix: adapted documentation for cmakefbc_deps.bas
+- fix: adapted documentation

-Released on 2016 November, 26.
+Released on 2016 December, 26.

 ## cmakefbc-0.4.2 {#SecV-0-4-2}